 Passive learning, in which students simply listen to a presentation or read the lesson material, is the standard learning method in most training programs.

-Active learning, which employs techniques such as discussing materials with an educated moderator, practicing the lessons in groups, and acting out the scenarios discussed, keeps employees engaged and helps them internalize the lessons.
+Active learning, which employs techniques such as discussing diversity and inclusion training materials with an educated moderator, practicing the lessons in groups, and acting out the scenarios discussed, keeps employees engaged and helps them internalize the lessons.

 Active learning does a better job at moving the material from simple “awareness” to the stage of actually changing behavior.